awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 You can use permissions and policies to control a user's ability to perform specific actions on CloudTrail trails\.

-For example, you don't want users of your company’s developer group to start or stop logging on a specific trail, but you want to grant them permission to perform the `DescribeTrails` and `GetTrailStatus` actions on the trail\.
+For example, you don't want users of your company’s developer group to start or stop logging on a specific trail\.
+However, you might want to grant them permission to perform the `DescribeTrails` and `GetTrailStatus` actions on the trail\.
 You want the users of the developer group to perform the `StartLogging` or `StopLogging` actions on trails that they manage\.

-You can create two policy statements and then attach them to the developer group you create in IAM\.
+You can create two policy statements and attach them to the developer group you create in IAM\.
 For more information about groups in IAM, see [IAM Groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html) in the *IAM User Guide*\.

 In the first policy, you deny the `StartLogging` and `StopLogging` actions for the trail ARN that you specify\.
 In the following example, the trail ARN is `arn:aws:cloudtrail:us-east-2:123456789012:trail/Example-Trail`\.